twome/mane/docs/tasks.md

 contentScripts API to register patches at runtime (instead of modifying <head>)
 	- pro: only interference with user page is from patch itself
 	- pro: faster loading / load asynchronously?
-	- con: security hazard from patches having greater power
+	- con: security hazard from patches having greater power?

 pageAction to only show up in address bar when active